Lelalomos/analysis_bot/README.md

     - More flexible
     - Easy to use
 ##### how to config bot
-###### config indicator parameter have 2 choice
+###### config indicator parameter has two options.
     - long_indicator file for long-term data analysis
     - short_indicator file for short-term data analysis
 ###### config to using indicators in config/config.json.
-    - parameter mode contain 3 modes:
+    - The parameter mode includes three modes.:
         - stock
         - fund
         - crypto
-    - fetch_newdata parameter is pull data at frist or not
+    - fetch_newdata parameter parameter determines whether to pull data on the first attempt or not.
-    - len_data parameter is number of rows in data
+    - len_data parameter specifies the number of rows in the data.
 ###### config select stock name in config/list_stock/stock_config.json
     - currenly support fund, stock and cryptocurrency